syedmohsinbukhari/BookSummaries/ThePragmaticProgrammer/README.md

 ### 3.5.
 Debugging

+**Note**: _From this section onwards, I switched to the second edition of the book.
+I re-read the chapters/sections above from the second edition and made changes where necessary.
+However, from here on, there will be minor differences in formatting of notes to better suit the new edition._

+* A moth caught in a relay in an early computer system, originated the term *computer bug*

+#### Psychology of Debugging

+* Debugging is a sensitive, emotional subject for many developers

+* Instead of attacking it as a puzzle to solved

+* You may encounter denial, finger pointing, lame excuses, or just plain apathy

+* Embrace the fact that debugging is just *problem solving*

 * **_Fix the problem, not the blame (Tip 29)_**

+* It doesn't matter who was responsible for the bug

+#### A Dugging Mindset

+* Before debugging tune out all the project pressure due to deadlines

+* Turn off many defenses that you use each day to protect your ego

 * **_Don’t panic (Tip 30)_**

+* It is very important to step back a pace and *think* about the symptoms

+* If your reaction to a bug report is "that's impossible", you are plainly wrong

+* Don't fix symptoms, fix the root cause and fix other problems along the way

+#### Where to Start

+* Start with a cleanly built (without warnings) code before finding a logical bug

+* Set compiler warnings as high as possible to focus on harder problems at hand

+* Gather all relevant data, and be accurate in data gathering

+* Bug reporting is not an exact science

+* Interview the user who reported the bug to gather more data

+* Artificial tests don't exercise enough of an application

+* Brutally test both boundary conditions and realistic end-user usage patterns

+* You need to do this systematically (see [_Ruthless and Continuous Testing_](#ruthless-and-continuous-testing))

+#### Debugging Strategies

+* *Once you* think you know what is going on

+  * It's time to find out what the program thinks is going on

+  * Reproduce bugs

+* Write test cases that isolate the bug, no need to follow 15 steps to reproduce it

+* The act of writing test informs the solution

 * **_Failing test before fixing code (Tip 31)_**

+#### Coder in a Strange Land

+* Many developers dive straight into code without reading the Exception message

 * **_Read the damn error message (Tip 32)_**

+* What if it is not a crash?
+What if it is just a bad result?

+* Observe the variable values in the debugger as you move along

+* Make sure you know how to move up and down the call stack

+* Keep a paper and a pen to jot down where you started the bug chase

+* To test senstivity to input values, feed data to a local deployment of app

+  * Make sure it still crashes

+  * [Binary chop](#the-binary-chop) the data until you isolate exactly which input values are problematic

+* A previously working code crashed on you?
+Time for [binary chop](#the-binary-chop)!

+#### The Binary Chop

+* It's also sometimes called _Binary Search_

+* For debugging, use the binary chop on _Stack Trace_ and/or datasets

+* Revert to previously working releases using version control and compare stacks

+* _Tracing statements_ are little messages like `I am here` and `value of x=2`

+* _Tracing statements_ should be in a regular, consistent format for automatic parsing

+  * To track down resource leaks, you can count the number of `open` and `close` commands

+* Explain your problems to a rubber duck, to get a solution

+  * While explaining, you might find the solution yourself

+* Always assume first that the 3rd party libarary/OS is not broken even if it is

+* A senior developer was convinced that `select` is broken, however, it wasn't

 * **_"select" isn’t broken (Tip 33)_**

+* If you made a little change and the app crashed, it is probably that little change

+* If you are surprised by a bug, re-evaluate your truths

+* The amount of surprise is directly proportional to the amount of trust and faith

 * **_Don’t assume it - Prove it (Tip 34)_**

+* Whatever happened, make sure you know if it happens again

+* If it took a long time to find the bug, find out why and fix this

+  * Use better testing hooks

+  * Write a log file analyzer

+* If bug arose due to one person's wrong assumption

+  * Discuss this with team, maybe more people have the same assumption

 ### 3.6.
 Text Manipulation